Mitigating Catastrophic Forgetting in Target Language Adaptation of LLMs via Source-Shielded Updates: SSU: Selective Parameter Updates via Importance Freezing

 \section{SSU: Selective Parameter Updates via Importance Freezing}

-We address the challenge of adapting an instruct model using only raw, unlabeled target language data.
-Unlike prior work that focuses on post-hoc mitigation~\citep{huang-etal-2024-chat,yamaguchi2025elchatadaptingchatlanguage}, we introduce Source-Shielded Updates (SSU), a method that targets the CPT process itself.
+We address adapting an instruct model using only raw, unlabeled target language data.
+Unlike prior work that focuses on post-hoc mitigation~\citep{huang-etal-2024-chat,yamaguchi2025elchatadaptingchatlanguage}, Source-Shielded Updates (SSU) targets the CPT process itself.
 The goal is to mitigate catastrophic forgetting during CPT, thereby maintaining the general-purpose functionality of an instruct model.
 Concurrently, SSU aims to achieve performance gains in the target language tasks comparable to those from full fine-tuning.
-Formally, given an instruct model $\mathcal{M}$, calibration data $\mathcal{D}_\text{calib}$, unlabeled target language data $\mathcal{D}_\text{target}$, and a parameter freezing ratio $k$, SSU adapts $\mathcal{M}$ on $\mathcal{D}_\text{target}$ in three stages (Figure \ref{fig:overview}).
+Formally, given an instruct model $\mathcal{M}$, calibration data $\mathcal{D}_\text{calib}$, unlabeled target language data $\mathcal{D}_\text{target}$, and a parameter freezing ratio $k$, SSU adapts $\mathcal{M}$ on $\mathcal{D}_\text{target}$ in three stages (Figure \ref{fig:overview}).\looseness=-1